MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/embed-qr-code-link.md

 An operator can access the QR code in two different ways:

 - **Printed QR code**.
 Operators can use a printed QR code to open a guide and anchor the holographic content at the same time.
-This makes it easy for operators to launch a guide quickly by gazing at a contextual printed QR code attached to the area where they need to do their work, and then anchor their holographic content to the same QR code.
+This makes it easy for operators to launch a guide quickly by gazing at a contextual printed QR code attached to the area where they need to do their work, and anchor their holographic content to the same QR code.

 - **Digital QR code**.
 Operators can use a digital QR code to open a guide without anchoring the guide.
 In this case, authors must provide another